bart747/bart747/_posts/2016-04-30-forms-perf.md

   </form>

-Looks like nothing has changed?
+Looks like nothing has changed, huh?
 What I did is closing the form in a **fixed height wrapper**.
-Notice the extra whitespace on the bottom&mdash;the wrapper has to be a little bit bigger than expected maximum form height.
+Notice the extra whitespace on the bottom&mdash;the wrapper has to be a little bit taller than the expected maximum form height.

 This way the change in the form layout will only trigger recalculation of the wrapper content.
 The rest of a page will stay static.